GreenDaoAI/GreenDao-Lite/README.md

-# 🌿 GreenDao Prototype
+# 🌿 GreenDao Lite

-**GreenDao** is a prototype of an eco-conscious decentralized application that merges environmental awareness with blockchain-powered tools.
+**GreenDao Lite** is a prototype of an eco-conscious decentralized application that merges environmental awareness with blockchain-powered tools.
 Designed for developers, crypto users, and sustainability advocates, it offers a playful yet impactful way to track and reduce carbon impact while interacting with real market data.

 ---